g-savitha/portfolio/content/en/posts/intro-to-raw-react-apis.md

 ---

 So now you saw how difficult it becomes to write the code when you use RAW APIs.
-In the next article we will understand a simpler way to create elements using JSX (whose syntax looks similar to HTML) and understand how it works behind the scenes.
+In the next [article]({{<ref "/posts/understanding-jsx.md">}}) we will understand a simpler way to create elements using JSX (whose syntax looks similar to HTML) and understand how it works behind the scenes.

 Until next time :wave:, Happy learning :tada: :computer:

+---

+If this was helpful to you, please Share this article so that it reaches others as well.
+To get my latest articles straight to your inbox, please subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) .
+You can also follow me on twitter [@gsavitha\_](https://twitter.com/gsavitha_).